ahundt/cis/doc/intro.rst

 ---------------------

 A number of distortion correction methods are available to correct for inaccuracies among various sensor coordinate systems and the real physical dimensions of the world.
-We seleced Bernstein polynomials for our implementation due to their numerical stability and accuracy for the specific electromagnetic distortion problem we encounter.
+We selected Bernstein polynomials for our implementation due to their numerical stability and accuracy for the specific electromagnetic distortion problem we encounter.
 The basic idea in this case is to construct a 3D polynomial representing the spatial flexing caused by distortions in measurements.